 What is mind/body medicine?

-"Mind/Body Medicine refers to the interaction between the mind, body, and spirit, specifically the ways in which emotional, mental, social and spiritual factors together can directly affect health."
+"Mind/Body Medicine refers to the interaction between the mind and body, specifically the ways in which emotional, mental, social and environmental factors together can directly affect health."

 "Mind/body medicine is an approach that recognizes the effect of thought, feeling, and belief on health, as well as the impact of health and illness on attitude and thought.
 Common therapies used in this field are biofeedback, hypnosis, imagery, meditation, psychoeducation, and relaxation therapies."

 Mind/Body Medicine is a non medical approach that harnesses the power of an individual's thoughts, attention, somatic (body) awareness, and emotions to positively influence health.
 Mind/body medicine is based on the recognition of the body's innate healing potential, and the partnership of patient and facilitator in restoring the body to health.
 Mind/Body medicine is designed to promote stress reduction, healing, pain relief, and overall resilience.

 - Many chronic illnesses, pain conditions, mental and emotional difficulties, etc.. are caused or exacerbated by excessive stress, negative thoughts, erroneous beliefs, trauma, and emotions.